brohd11/macos-finder-actions/README.md

 selection and on the folder background.

 See [`Examples`](Examples) for copy-path and new-file configurations.
-Existing shell scripts can be called unchanged from an `Exec` line; any guard blocks they carry become redundant because Finder Actions filters the menu before launch.
+Existing shell scripts can be called unchanged from an `Exec` line.

+### Where actions can appear

+Finder hands an extension exactly four menu kinds, and no more.
+Three of them are wired up:

+- right-click on one or more selected items
+- right-click on a window's empty space (the background)
+- right-click on a sidebar item

+At this time:
+- The path bar cannot be supported
+- The toolbar's `⋯` Actions button cannot be supported

+These items do show up via quick actions if needed.

 ### Symlinks and dotfiles

 The config directory is read recursively with symlinks followed, so it can be managed by GNU Stow or any other dotfiles tool.
 All three shapes work:

-- `~/.config/finder-actions` itself a symlink to a directory in your repo (what Stow creates when the target does not exist yet)
+- `~/.config/finder-actions` itself a symlink to a directory
-- individual `.finder-action` files symlinked into a real directory (what Stow creates when the target directory already exists)
+- individual `.finder-action` files symlinked into a real directory
 - symlinked subdirectories, for nested `Group` menus

-Edits are noticed through the link, so saving a file in your repo updates the Finder menu within about a second.

-An action's ID is its path relative to the config directory, so IDs — and therefore run history — stay stable whichever of those layouts you use. `FINDER_ACTION_CONFIG` and `FINDER_ACTION_CONFIG_DIR` are the *resolved* paths, so a helper script stored beside an action in your repo is found:
+An action's ID is its path relative to the config directory so IDs and run history stay stable whichever of those layouts you use. `FINDER_ACTION_CONFIG` and `FINDER_ACTION_CONFIG_DIR` are the *resolved* paths, so a helper script stored beside an action in your repo is found: